 code.

-I also needed to make the Revlog
+I also needed to make the Revlog struct public, along with the new method I

 implemented on it to create new Revlog instances from a file stream, so the